Minh-Nguyen-2005/MyFashionSpace/README.md

 Inspiration:

 I love fashion, tech, and finance.
 So what's a better idea to bring my world to life through a website where people can trade and auction fashion designs, in a lot of GLITTERS and CUNTY MUSIC?
+This full-stack project is a mesh between a Social Media and My Own Adventure Spice.

 Potential impact: